Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 • Error in calculating the time between offenses

-Contact
+Contact Rory Today

-Rory's Downtown Providence office is conveniently located next the J. Joseph Garrahy courthouse at 127 Dorrance St Providence, RI 02903.
+Rorys Downtown Providence office is conveniently located next the J. Joseph Garrahy courthouse at 127 Dorrance St Providence, RI 02903.

-Providence DUI Defense Office
+Providence DUI Lawyer Office

 Providence DUI Lawyer